Joints 7 DOF

 Manipulation

-A classical robotics pipeline built from scratch on a real 7-DoF arm.
-HSV perception, Jacobian IK, and RRTConnect motion planning working together to pick and place objects autonomously.
+I built a classical robotics pipeline from scratch on a real 7-DoF arm.
+HSV perception, Jacobian IK, and RRTConnect motion planning work together to pick and place objects on their own.

 7-DOF